• Skip to primary navigation

 Instructions

-• Preheat oven to 350 degrees F. Butter a 8x8" baking dish or 9" round cake pan.
+• Preheat oven to 350 degrees F. Prepare a 8x8" baking dish with non-stick cooking spray.

 Notes

-• How to store: This crisp can be stored in the refrigerator (in an air-tight container) for up to 3 days.
+• How to store: Cover and store in the refrigerator for up to 4 days.

-• How to freeze: Transfer to a freezer-safe container and store in the freezer for up to 2 months.
+• How to freeze: After completely cooled, transfer to a freezer-safe container and store in the freezer for up to 3 months.
+To thaw, place in the refrigerator overnight.

 • Use ripe peaches to ensure peak juiciness.